 Can a municipality use ARP funds to provide funds to residents who have applied for, but not received, unemployment benefits?

-The Interim Final Rule considers assistance to households, particularly cash assistance.
-Although the “Assistance to Households” does not specifically discuss utilizing funds for unemployment while waiting on unemployment benefit payments from a state, it does consider specific assistance types of “cash assistance” to individuals.
+Notably, the Final Rule states that assistance to households, particularly cash assistance, is an eligible use of funds.
+Although the “Assistance to Households” eligible use category does not specifically discuss utilizing funds for unemployment while waiting on unemployment benefit payments from a state, it does consider specific types of “cash assistance” to individuals.
 Several examples of assistance to households identified by Treasury include:

 - food assistance;

 - counseling and legal aid to prevent eviction or homelessness;

 - cash assistance (discussed in further detail below);